shadesframework/synthetic/README.md

                 "rotate" : ["option1", "option2", "option3", ...] // each row will pick next option
                 "regexBased" : "[0-3]([a-c]|[e-g]{1,2})"

+                // **** for "date" data type
+                "rangeEnd" : "01-01-2021", // format has to be "dd-mm-yyyy"
+                "rangeStart" : "30-05-2021", // format has to be "dd-mm-yyyy"

+                "spacingFromPreviousRow" : "4", // the generated date will be spaced by 4 days(as specified by spacing type) than previous generated row (same column).
+                "spacingType" : "days" // or week, month, etc "randomSpacing" : "true", // the spacing above will be chosen at random between 0 and 4.
+                "applySpacingWithIncrement" : "true",
             },
             "isPrimaryKey" : // "true" or "false"(default),
             "isForeignKey" : // "true" or "false"(default)